-53. (1) No person may without an approval under subsection (2) or an exemption under subsection (3) develop land that will have a substantial effect on-

-(a) the orderly, coordinated or harmonious development of a region or the Province; or

-(b) the general welfare of the inhabitants of a region or the Province, due to-
+- 53. (1) No person may without an approval under subsection (2) or an exemption 20 under subsection (3) develop land that will have a substantial effect on- - (a) the orderly, coordinated or harmonious development of a region or the Province; - (b) the general welfare of the inhabitants of a region or the Province; or - (c) agriculture, 25 due to-

-(i) the nature or scale of the proposed land use; or

-(ii) the cumulative effect of multiple developments.

-(2) The owner of the land concerned or a person authorised by the owner may apply to the Head of Department for approval to develop land that will have the effect 45 contemplated in subsection (1).

-(3) The Provincial Minister may exempt categories of land development from requiring approval under subsection (1) in one or more of the following circumstances:

-- (a) where the land development complies with the applicable spatial development frameworks; - (b) where the land development is consistent with other provincial policy; - (c) to provide for government infrastructure projects; or - (d) where provincial approval was granted in terms of other legislation.

-(4) The Provincial Minister may make regulations or, by notice in the Provincial Gazette, issue guidelines to provide for categories of land development contemplated in 55 subsection (1).

-(5) An approval by the Head of Department of a land development application does not release an applicant from the obligation to obtain the required approval from the municipality for the land development.

-(6) An approval by a municipality of a land use application does not release an applicant from the obligation to obtain the required approval from the Head of 5 Department for the land development.
+- (i) the nature or scale of the proposed land use; or - (ii) the cumulative effect of multiple developments. - (2) The owner of the land concerned or a person authorised by the owner may apply to the Head of Department for approval to develop land that will have the effect 30 contemplated in subsection (1). - (3) The Provincial Minister may exempt categories of land development from requiring approval under subsection (1) in one or more of the following circumstances: - (a) where the land development complies with the applicable spatial development frameworks; - (b) where the land development is consistent with other provincial policy; - (c) to provide for government infrastructure projects; or - (d) where provincial approval was granted in terms of other legislation. - (4) The Provincial Minister may make regulations or, by notice in the Provincial Gazette, issue guidelines to provide for categories of land development contemplated in 40 subsection (1). - (5) An approval by the Head of Department of a land development application does not release an applicant from the obligation to obtain the required approval from the municipality for the land development. - (6) An approval by a municipality of a land use application does not release an 45 applicant from the obligation to obtain the required approval from the Head of Department for the land development. - (7) The Head of Department must, after consultation with the head of the provincial department responsible for agriculture, decide on a land development application contemplated in subsection (1)(c). - (8) The Provincial Minister must, after consultation with the Provincial Minister responsible for agriculture, decide on an appeal in respect of a land development application contemplated in subsection (1)(c).